 Once you’ve left your car, time is of the upmost importance.
 Don’t hesitate to look around, immediately secure your family inside of a building and move to the second floor.
 Moving to the highest floor could make escaping much more difficult in case of a fire.
 The second floor secures you from the violence happening on the ground, and allows you to jump 10-12 feet to safety in case of a fire on the ground floor.

 Do not engage in the violence unless you absolutely must.
 Engaging somebody that’s involved in the mass-panic violence, will draw attention to you (and your family).
 Never draw unnecessary attention to yourself, make your group very inconspicuous by immediately fleeing to a safe location.
 Live to fight another day.

 Make sure you plan your extraction route around areas that have frequently high traffic.
 You don’t want to be sitting on a freeway trapped on all sides by other vehicles when time is of the essence.
 Even though you should avoid highly-populated roads, also try to avoid alleyways.
-These areas are subject to higher crime, due to their concealment from people.
+These areas have more thugs, due to their concealment from people.